 Whether 18 months or 2 years old, early intensive behavioral interventions (EIBI) like applied behavior analysis (ABA therapy), are best introduced to kids with autism as soon as possible in order to increase progress and quality of life.
 ABA is not only effective toward the emergence of pivotal skills in communication, social situations and adaptive living situations, but when started early enough, it can also benefit children by halting or decreasing maladaptive behaviors (e.g. self-harm, aggression, hand-flapping) before they become habit.

 “The neuroplasticity of the brain and receptivity of a person to acquire new skills within every domain is greatest within the first 7 years of a child’s development.
-This is true when it comes to building play, language, communication, social and motor skills,” said Dr. Michael J. Cameron, founder and chief scientific officer of The Cedar Group, who also serves on Hopebridge’s Clinical Support Team.
+This is true when it comes to building play, language, communication, social and motor skills,” said Dr. Michael J. Cameron, founder and chief scientific officer of The Cedar Group.
 “We need to optimize development within that critical timeframe.
 The sooner you can identify the signs of ASD and diagnose it, the sooner you can begin intervention; leading to a higher likelihood you’ll affect a relevant amount of learning and neuro-development.”

 If you are a parent of a young child, one of the most important things you can do to aid your child’s development is become familiar with the screening tools available to you.
 They will help you understand the risks and signs of autism, as well as milestones for typically developing children.
 These are helpful for any parent – especially those in the toddler range – whether or not you suspect a developmental delay or behavioral challenges.

 The Modified Checklist for Autism in Toddlers (M-CHAT) is a free screening tool written for parents to fill out and is available online.
 It is easy to use and you can print the results and hand it to a physician.